Take up eBay selling part time or full time

 You will also need to understand the long distance sales rules, where a customer can return any goods without reason and get a full refund.
 You can charge a restocking fee, particularly if the goods are unopened.
 You will also need to set up what you will do if you have returns due to damage, faults and also postal losses.
 Much of these and your profits will be eroded.

 The fees for listing on eBay are by opening price of an auction, reserve or fixed price.
 When the item is sold you are charged a final value fee.
-This can easily be 10% of the price.
+This can easily be 10 to 14% of the price.
 With PayPal and costs to get to the post office (postage and packaging is added to the selling price) this can cut 15% from your profit.
 The fees on eBay+PayPal have increased year on year, in line with the fraudulent activities that PayPal protect buyers from.

 You will also need an accountant, but as a sole trader business the costs are not high and the tax rules cap your NI contributions at sensible levels and income tax is on profit which is of course after all business expenses are paid.